 Cadets will visit the different areas of policing such as Task Force, Dogs, Traffic etc. The scheme is also structured to allow attainment within the Duke of Edinburgh Award Scheme (Silver).
 Cadets meet for two hours each week, with the exception of most school holiday periods, and regular attendance is expected.

 How to apply

-We're no longer recruiting for the scheme but you can still register an 'expression of interest'.
-Please contact firstname.lastname@example.org and include your name, age, date of birth, home address and contact telephone number(s) in any initial correspondence.
+For expressions of interest please contact CitizensinPolicing@Derbyshire.PNN.Police.UK.
+Please include your name, age, date of birth, home address and contact telephone number(s) in any initial correspondence.